bolshoypro/toobox_latex_repo/README.md

-A pipeline for Toolbox to Latex synchronization of linguistic exmaples.
+A pipeline for Toolbox-to-Latex synchronization of linguistic exmaples.